awsdocs/amazon-ec2-user-guide/doc_source/ExamplePolicies_EC2.md

 ## Example: Read\-only access<a name="iam-example-read-only"></a>

 The following policy grants users permissions to use all Amazon EC2 API actions whose names begin with `Describe`\.
 The `Resource` element uses a wildcard to indicate that users can specify all resources with these API actions\.
 The \* wildcard is also necessary in cases where the API action does not support resource\-level permissions\.
-For more information about which ARNs you can use with which Amazon EC2 API actions, see [Actions, Resources, and Condition Keys for Amazon EC2](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonec2.html) in the *IAM User Guide*\.
+For more information about which ARNs you can use with which Amazon EC2 API actions, see [Actions, resources, and condition keys for Amazon EC2](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonec2.html)\.

 Users don't have permission to perform any actions on the resources \(unless another statement grants them permission to do so\) because they're denied permission to use API actions by default\.